omchel/Minesweeper/README.md

 - Implementation of the Microsoft Minesweeper game.
 - The player clicks on the cell, if it is a bomb the game is over
 - Else, it will contain a number describing the number of bombs that neighbor the cell.

+Future Features:
+- Make the clearing of neighboring cells recursive for all the clear area.